How to Survive Driving in Ireland (and Actually Enjoy It!)

 In addition to the exhaustive information listed above, we did pick up a few more important tips while on the road:

-- Toll Plazas – Watch out for “barrier-free” toll plazas along Ireland’s M50 motorway.
-If you pass one, you must pay the toll online here before 8:00pm the next day.
+- Toll Plazas – Watch out for “barrier-free” toll plazas (toll booths) along Ireland’s M50 motorway.
+If you pass one while using toll roads, you must pay the toll online here before 8:00pm the next day.
 Otherwise, your rental car company will charge it to your credit card.
 Along with a hefty service fee for the convenience.

-- Roadside Hazards – Once you’re off the main motorways, the roads are narrow and many have shrubs or trees growing close to the road.
+- Roadside Hazards – Once you’re off the main motorways and national roads, local Irish roads are narrow and many have shrubs or trees growing close to the road.
 These are unavoidable and can easily result in scratches down the side of the car.
 (Hooray for full coverage insurance!).

 - Roundabouts – Otherwise known as the Irish stop sign, these are ubiquitous throughout Ireland.
-Because you’re driving on the left, you must yield to traffic coming from your right in a roundabout.
+Because you’re driving on the left side of the road, you must yield to oncoming traffic from your right in a roundabout.
+They have the right of way.
 And signal before exiting the circle.
 Trust me, this does not come instinctively.
 You’ve been warned.

 Those things aside, we absolutely loved our time in Ireland, especially the beautiful Wild Atlantic Way.
 And having your own wheels is truly the key to maximizing a short stay.